Home / Series / CinemaStix / Aired Order /

 From Shaun of the Dead and Hot Fuzz to Scott Pilgrim, Edgar Wright has directed some fun movies.
 His use of music, sound, action and editing are second to none.
 Today, we'll look at his 2017 film Baby Driver and how Edgar Wright used clever costume design to color code his character.

-• S2023E07 When you find a way to dance in every movie you're in
+• S2023E07 Sam Rockwell: when you find a way to dance in every movie you're in

 • March 11, 2023